piepdx/pie-cookbook/drafts/working-draft-tactical.md

 To the Accelerator, a relationship with a Patron provides much needed operating capital, another party who is interested in the success of the Accelerator and its residents, and a sounding board for the management of the Accelerator.
 It is important to note, however, that defining a Patron's goals and metrics for success require assistance from the Accelerator, as well.

+The most important consideration with a Patron is not mistaking another type of benefactor as a Patron.
+It's critical that you have a clear understanding of the expectations of any benefactor with whom you engage.

 ### Sponsor

 A Sponsor provides financial resources for the Accelerator in exchange for specific outcomes.
 These outcomes are usually defined as objectives prior to the sponsorship occurring.